WDI-SEA/react-development-course-materials/Additional Resources/Quizzes/Intro To React.md

 ### This is Quiz 1.
-It comes after the LoTR exercise.
-- It covers Components, JSX, Virtual DOM, Props, and Nested Components.
+It covers Components, JSX, Virtual DOM, Props, and Nested Components.

 **Notes**:
 - [The link to quiz 1 is here](https://ga-instruction-sandbox.herokuapp.com/?lessonURL=https://ga-instruction.s3.amazonaws.com/json/REACT/unit-1/U1L5.json).
 This is the link you give to students.